21 Women Have Accused Trump Of Sexual Assault Or Harassment & Here's How They Describe It — UPDATE

 20. Alva Johnson

-Former Trump campaign staffer Alva Johnson alleged Trump kissed her without her consent while the two were at a rally in Tampa Florida on August 24, 2016.
+Former Trump campaign staffer Alva Johnson alleged Trump kissed her without her consent while the two were at a rally in Tampa, Florida, on Aug.
+24, 2016.
 In February, Johnson told The Washington Post that Trump had grabbed her hand and appeared to be moving in for a kiss when the two met outside the rally.

-"Oh, my God, I think he's going to kiss me," the paper reported Johnson said.
+"Oh, my God, I think he's going to kiss me," Johnson said.
 "He's coming straight for my lips.
 So I turn my head, and he kisses me right on corner of my mouth, still holding my hand the entire time."

-In a statement issued at the time, White House Press Secretary Sarah Huckabee Sanders dismissed Johnson's allegations as fabricated, Vanity Fair reported.
-"This accusation is absurd on its face," Sanders said.
+In a statement issued at the time, White House Press Secretary Sarah Huckabee Sanders dismissed Johnson's allegations as fabricated.
+"This accusation is absurd on its face," Sanders said, per Vanity Fair.
 "This never happened and is directly contradicted by multiple highly credible eye witness accounts."

 Johnson filed a lawsuit against the president in February in which she alleged Trump viewed her as "nothing more than a sexual object he felt entitled to dominate and humiliate."
 As Vanity Fair has reported, that lawsuit was dismissed in June after a judge ruled it was "a political lawsuit, not a tort and wages lawsuit."